 What should I study at school if I want to do a mechanical engineering degree?

-The majority of universities will require a strong background in maths and physics to study mechanical engineering.
+The majority of universities will require a strong background in maths and physics to study mechanical engineering, so these are common subject choices for applicants.
 Studying other sciences such as chemistry may also be beneficial.

 What can you do with an aerospace engineering degree?

 What can you do with a general engineering degree?

 What can you do with a chemical engineering degree?

 What can you do with an electrical engineering degree?